 The largest use of these high-purity source materials is the production of thin films using physical vapor deposition (PVD).
 In PVD processes, the film is formed by atoms transferring directly from the source through a gas phase and onto the substrate.
 The two technologies utilized most frequently for these PVD processes are e-beam evaporation and sputtering.

 During evaporation processes, along with the process of being deposited as a thin film onto a semiconductor wafer, gold can be prone to eject droplets that solidify into solid particles on the wafer.
 This can lead to improper functioning of a microelectronic circuit and even require the scrapping of whole production lots.

 Materion has been very successful in reducing this behavior, called “spitting,” by developing the proprietary EVAPro™ product line.
 EVAPro is a proprietary manufacturing process that deactivates this material while producing ultra-high purity evaporation materials with both low organic and inorganic impurities, while ensuring superior surface cleanliness.
-These advanced materials enable customers to increase yields and tool up-time.
+These Electronic Materials enable customers to increase yields and tool up-time.

 Gold Standard Techniques

 Materion has developed other proprietary techniques to enhance the performance of other high-purity and specialty products such as sputtering targets, specialized wire and strip materials it provides to microelectronics manufacturers and others.